Welcome to Park and St Francis Surgery

-Message from the Park and St Francis Research Team: "Help Fight Covid-19 by aiding research"
+Message from the Park and St Francis Research Team: "Please help us Fight Covid-19 by volunteering for research"

 Please see the Primary Care Clinical Trials Unit website for full details of this study.

 If you'd like to know more about COVID 19 research and how you can contribute, please visit the Be Part of Research site, which is run by the National Institute for Health Research.'